Putting on new muscle mass can be a unique challenge and can impact many areas of your lifestyle, training, and nutrition.

 Another great way to buy in bulk is to shop at a membership bulk retailer like Costco or Sam’s Club where you can pay for a yearly membership that allows for you to shop and save on bulk items that would cost top dollar in a regular supermarket.
 Put that extra cabinet and freezer space to good use by stocking up and buying in bulk so you can keep your bank account from suffering needlessly.

 3. Go Straight to the Source

-Hit up your local farmers market!
-You can eliminate extra costs of your groceries by avoiding grocery stores all together and buying straight from the farmer.
-There are many benefits to shopping at your local farmers market besides cutting costs.
-When you shop at your local farmers market you are getting food that is fresh and nutrient dense and your money is going towards the local community and not some giant international food corporation.
+Hit up your local farmers' market!
+You can eliminate extra costs of your groceries by avoiding grocery stores altogether and buying straight from the farmer.
+There are many benefits to shopping at your local farmers' market besides cutting costs.
+When you shop at your local farmers' market you are getting food that is fresh and nutrient-dense and your money is going towards the local community and not some giant international food corporation.

 Getting one gram of protein per pound of bodyweight from food sources can make you feel like you have to sell a kidney on the black market.
 Luckily there are plenty of supplemental protein sources out there that can make getting in your protein a manageable goal without having to resort to the black market.

 Protein supplementation is where you can find the biggest savings while you are on a muscle-building diet.
 Find a good protein powder that digests easily, mixes well, and tastes good.
 If a milk-based protein messes with your stomach, try switching to a plant-based protein or find one that has enzymes in it to help with digestion.

 What are some of the ways that you save money while eating to gain muscle?
 Let me know in the comments section below!